YizhuLiu/Welcome/index.md

 * **Yizhu Liu**, Zhiyi Luo and Kenny Zhu

-  Controlling Length in Abstractive Summarization Using a Convolutional Neural Network
+  Controlling Length in Abstractive Summarization Using a Convolutional Neural Network *In Proceedings of the 2018 Conference on Empirical Methods in Natural Language
+Processing (EMNLP 2018)*

   [[Paper](https://www.aclweb.org/anthology/D18-1444/)] [[Code](https://github.com/YizhuLiu/sumlen)]